Environmental and Climate Justice at UUCC

-Environmental Justice is both a prime motivator of, and a key goal for, the UUCC Climate Crisis team and our projects.
-Environmental Justice focuses on the fair treatment and meaningful involvement of all people, especially those on the margins, in environment and climate issues.
+Environmental and Climate Justice is both a prime motivator of, and a key goal for, the UUCC Climate Crisis team and our projects.
+Environmental and Climate Justice focuses on the fair treatment and meaningful involvement of all people, especially those on the margins, in environment and climate issues.

 Not surprisingly, the climate crisis disproportionately adversely affects the poor and the less powerful.
 Because of this, fighting against climate change is in and of itself a social justice and environmental justice cause.